AusterweilLab/AusterweilLab.github.io/readme.md

 The date listed in that file will be shown on the post page, and also it will affect its order in the news marquee (which only shows the most recent three posts, in order of recency).
 So make sure that's done correctly!

-### Syntax highlighting, MathJax, and Tables
+### Syntax highlighting, MathJax, Tables, and Images

-I have additionally enabled syntax highlighting and MathJax on post pages, and I've written some special table styling.
-Here's how you use these things:
+To get these aspects going, you need to use some special syntax elements, described below.

 #### Syntax highlighting